setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0028-mqtt-requirements.md

     - Replaces MQTT 3.x **clean session = false**
     - Do not use clean session = true equivalent (SEI = 0)
     - Default and quick choice: **3600**
-10. Avoid user properties/headers, except required ones mentioned in this document.
+10. Avoid user properties/headers, except the required ones mentioned in this document.
     - If used, property names should be short (**1–3 characters**)
 11. Tenant ID property should be set.
     - Property name: **"t"**